 Make a Self Portrait from Nature

 Kids of all ages enjoy creating self-portraits.
 It's entertaining yet challenging to replicate one's own image in a realistic way.
 It's also interesting to witness how children see themselves.
 Want to add a unique twist to this activity?
-Add a little fun to the mix by having your child use nature as her palette.
+Have your child use nature as her palette.

 Whether it's a bit of grass for hair, some colorful rocks for eyes or even a flower petal to create lips, your child will have a blast using all that nature has to offer to create her very own natural self-portrait!
 This activity will help your child practice her planning skills, give her an opportunity to experiment with textures, shapes and colors, and allow her to tap into her imagination.